Fentanyl Detox in Stuart

 However, these aren’t the only substances that pose threats.

 Even when we look only at the opiates that exist, there is a wide range of substances that continue to be problematic.
-In fact, a drug called fentanyl has gotten much publicity lately due to the number of deaths that have been attributed to the drug.
+A drug called fentanyl has gotten much publicity lately due to the number of deaths that have been attributed to the drug.
 In 2019, nearly 50,000 people in the United States died from opioid-involved overdoses.

 Fentanyl Abuse Trends